 As noted, nearly all forms of residual impairment allow a person to seek compensation from the responsible party’s insurance company.
 Determining what compensation to claim requires the support of an experienced New Jersey personal injury attorney.

-Another reason to have a skilled personal injury lawyer in your corner is that in New Jersey, the type of insurance you have determines whether or not you are able to file a personal injury lawsuit.
-For example, New Jersey auto insurance options include No Threshold policies as well as Limitation on Lawsuit policies.
-Because Limitation on Lawsuit policies are cheaper, many drivers select that option; however, this greatly increases the threshold at which a person can sue to recover damages for personal injury in an accident.
+Another reason to have a skilled personal injury lawyer in your corner is that in New Jersey, the type of insurance you have determines whether or not you can file a personal injury lawsuit.
+For example, New Jersey auto insurance options include No Threshold policies and Limitation on Lawsuit policies.
+Because Limitation on Lawsuit policies are cheaper, many drivers select that option; however, this significantly increases the threshold at which a person can sue to recover damages for personal injury in an accident.

 The only way a person with Limitation on Lawsuit coverage can file a personal injury lawsuit is if the accident caused death, dismemberment, significant bodily disfigurement or massive visible scarring, permanent bone misalignment due to fracture, loss of an unborn child, or a permanent injury.
-In order to prove permanent injury, a doctor must sign a Certification of Permanent Injury declaring confirmation of the long-lasting nature of the injury, obtained through objective medical procedures and testing.
+To prove permanent injury, a doctor must sign a Certification of Permanent Injury declaring confirmation of the injury’s long-lasting nature, obtained through objective medical procedures and testing.

-Even when a person has No Threshold insurance or the nature of the accident is such that the victim meets the threshold required to file a personal injury lawsuit, actually recovering full damages in that accident is not an easy task.
-In order to ensure fair and complete compensation, it is essential to have legal support in navigating the process.
-The responsible party’s insurance company has a vested interest in paying out as little as possible for the negligence of their client.
+Even when a person has No Threshold insurance or the accident’s nature, the victim meets the threshold required to file a personal injury lawsuit; actually recovering full damages in that accident is not an easy task.
+To ensure fair and complete compensation, it is essential to have legal support in navigating the process.
+The responsible party’s insurance company has a vested interest in paying out as little as possible for their client’s negligence.
 As such, they will do as much as they can to negate the extent of your injuries or attempt to prove that prior imbalances – and not the accident itself – caused your permanent injuries.
-You deserve to be justly compensated for physical injuries and suffering you experienced as the result of another’s negligence or error.
-To ensure this, have a personal injury attorney helping you to navigate the process and communications with the other party’s insurance company.
+You deserve to be justly compensated for physical injuries and suffering you experienced due to another’s negligence or error.
+To ensure this, have a personal injury attorney helping you navigate the process and communications with the other party’s insurance company.

 Contact a Skilled Mercer County Personal Injury Attorney Today

-At Kamensky, Cohen & Riechelson, our skilled team of personal injury attorneys support clients across Trenton, Princeton, Lawrence, Hamilton, New Brunswick, and all of Central New Jersey and the surrounding communities in all accidents and personal injury claims.
+At Cohen & Riechelson, our skilled team of personal injury attorneys supports clients across Trenton, Princeton, Lawrence, Hamilton, New Brunswick, Central New Jersey, and the surrounding communities in all accidents and personal injury claims.